Banner

 St Catherine's Gate was situated by St Catherine's Chapel and had been marked by an iron ring in the retaining wall of the flower bed in St Catherine's Square.
 Before St Catherine's was built around about 1457, the gate was named Bickleigh or Berkly, a corruption of Ercevesk, because it was situated next to the house of Canon Ercevesk.

 Catherine Street runs from the corner of Cathedral Close, by St Martin's Church to Bedford Street.
 Before 1942, it ran parallel to the High Street as far as Bampfylde Street.
 It was one of those thoroughfares that was laid out during the time of King Alfred in the 9th-century.
 Prior to 1942, it was a narrow congested street full of pubs, shops and small businesses.
-It took its name from St Catherine's Chapel that was on the corner of Egypt Lane.
-The ruins of the chapel remain as a memorial to the 1942 bombing.

-During the 19th-Century it was a street in a not particularly good condition, with one concerned Exonian blaming the Dean and Chapter for its poor state, in 1840.
+During the 19th-Century it was a street in a not particularly good condition, with one concerned Exonian blaming, in 1840, the Dean and Chapter for its poor state.
 In 1885, the Streets Committee voted to have the road surface metalled, thus covering over the ancient pebbles, and widening the footpaths, between Cathedral Yard and Bedford Street.
 One scheme, proposed by a member of the Streets Committee, was to extend Queen Street across the High Street by widening Martins Lane, cutting across Catherine Street and demolishing the Swan Inn and the houses that were on the site of the present Oddfellow's Hall, pushing past the rear of St Martins Church, through the gardens at the rear of the houses lining Cathedral Close, down as far as Southernhay.
 Suffice to say, it was not supported; it seems City Councillors have always been megalomaniacs.

 Some concession towards modernity was made, when Mr H E Williams opened the Devon Cycle Company at Nos.
 40 and 41 Catherine Street in 1892.
 He offered a wide range of perambulators, mail carts, and invalid, Merlin and Spinal chairs, alongside the more conventional bicycles and tricycles, priced between £2 and £19 15s.
 His business evolved into the Devon Motor Works.

-Catherine Street and Catherine Gate Catherine Street in the late 19th Century – the Swan Inn is behind the horse.
+Catherine Street with the Swan Inn.
+Catherine Street in the late 19th Century – the Swan Inn is behind the horse.The corner of Catherine and Stephens Street.
+The corner of Catherine and Stephens Street – view towards St Stephens Bow.
+Courtesy Westcountry Studies Library.

 Top of Page